boyd109/boyd109.github.io/my-story/my-story.md

 <img src="/my-story/pictures/2b/13-1.jpg" width="20%" height="20%">
 <br>
 I had a TON of pictures so here they are: [Link](/mhacks8/)
-(I have now a dedicated tab for Hackathon photos that way the load times on this page don't get too massive.)
+(I now have a dedicated tab for Hackathon photos so the load times on this page don't get too massive.)

 This was my first experience outside of the country for a hackathon.
 It took place at Detroit, Michigan at the Masonic Temple.
 I walked in with a view of Hack the North, but got a different style of hackathon.
 The venue was a bit run down, but the interaction from people from University of Michigan and other universities was amazing.